eponsonby/ATP-Support/job-announcement-playbook/details/similar-jobs.md

 #### What are Mission Critical Occupations?

 Mission Critical Occupations (MCOs) are roles that OPM has identified as being in high demand or critical to an agency’s mission.
-USAJOBS created tags for the seven MCOs that either exist across multiple series, or don’t align with any series, in order to make them easier for job seekers to find.
+So far, OPM has identified seven MCOs, that may exist across multiple series, or don’t align with any series.

 #### Why use Mission Critical Occupation Tags?

+Tagging a job announcement with the right tag(s) helps:

+* Elevate the job in search results.
-Tagging job announcements increases their visibility to job seekers.
-Relevant job announcements that are appropriately tagged will be boosted in the search results, helping job seekers more easily search for and identify opportunities that are a good match for their skill sets and experience.
+* Increase the job visibility to job seekers.
+* Make it easier for job seekers to search for and identify jobs that are a good match for their skill sets and experience.

 #### Next Steps

-If your agency is serviced by USA Staffing or Monster, MCO tags are currently available.
-We encourage you to start using them immediately if you are not already.
-In the coming months, relevant, tagged job announcements will be boosted in search results and these seven MCOs will be added to the USAJOBS keyword autocomplete.
-If your agency works with a different TAS and you have questions about the availability of MCO tags, please reach out to your agency TAS representative.
+MCO tags are currently available to agencies that use USA Staffing or Monster.
+We encourage you to start using the MCO tags in your job announcements.
+In the coming months, we will add these seven MCO tags to the USAJOBS keyword autocomplete.
+We will also boost relevant, tagged job announcements in the search results.

+If your agency uses a different TAS and you have questions about the availability of MCO tags, please reach out to your agency TAS representative.

 #### Required
 No

-**NOTE:** This is a new field and may not yet be offered by your Talent Acquisition System (TAS).
-Work with your vendor in order to be able to use this field.
-Display of these tags is not yet supported in the job announcement but is forthcoming.
+**NOTE:** This is a new field and your Talent Acquisition System (TAS) may not offer it yet.
+Work with your vendor to start using this field.
+USAJOBS currently doesn’t display these tags in the job announcement, but we will support this feature soon.